Scalable Dirichlet Process Mixture Models with Unknown Concentration and Adaptive Covariance for High-Dimensional

 \subsubsection{Performance benchmarking with current state of the art clustering techniques}

 For high-dimensional clustering analysis, there are certain popular choice of working algorithms with varying implementation techniques.
 Methods like DBSCAN \citep{ester1996density} and HDBSCAN \citep{campello2013density} are based on density of the data distributed over dimensional space, where data points in the low-density region are identified as noise/outliers and form clusters using core points.
 Shared nearest neighbours based method \citep{ertoz2002new} works by grouping data points with higher similarity of shared neighbours across a k-nearest neighbour graph. \citet{bouveyron2007high} proposed a high dimensional model based clustering that implements dimensionality reduction for each cluster with parsimonious covariance structure and estimate the Gaussian mixture model parameters using EM iterations.
-Another class of popular methods include graph based algorithms, like Leiden (an upgrade of Louvain) \citep{traag2019louvain} that constructs a k-nearest neighbour graph from the data and detects communities (clusters) by maximizing graph modularity.
-Classical $K$-means \citep{mcqueen1967some}, on the other hand, is a partitioning based method that minimizes the within-cluster variance by iteratively assigning data points to their nearest centroids.\\
+Another class of popular methods include graph based algorithms, like Leiden (an upgrade of Louvain, \citet{traag2019louvain}) that constructs a k-nearest neighbour graph from the data and detects communities (clusters) by maximizing graph modularity.
+Classical $K$-means \citep{mcqueen1967some}, on the other hand, is a partitioning based method that minimizes the within-cluster variance by iteratively assigning data points to their nearest centroids.

-For performance on the Leukemia data set, we implemented the methods in R and chose the key parameters involved with these methods based on internal validation metrics specific to each method (details in Supplementary material).
+For performance on the Leukemia dataset, we implemented the methods in R and chose the key parameters involved with these methods based on internal validation metrics specific to each method (details in Supplementary material).
 Based on corresponding optimal parameters, these methods are compared with Sparse DPMM implementation with empirical Bayes hyper-parameters, and we validated their performances with run-time (in seconds), estimated cluster numbers and ajusted Rand index (ARI).
-Due to diversity in methodology of these techniques, we avoided any internal metric for comparison (due to possible bias for particular technique(s)) and focused on external validation metrics.
-Figure \ref{fig:7} shows that Sparse DPMM is significantly slower ($\sim 8.091$ seconds per iteration) in comparison to alternative methods.
+Due to diversity in methodology of these techniques, we avoided any internal metric for comparison across methods and focused on external validation metrics.
+Figure \ref{fig:5} shows that Sparse DPMM is significantly slower ($\sim 8.091$ seconds per iteration) in comparison to alternative methods.
 However, the performance metrics based on estimated number of clusters and ARI scores validate the (relative) superiority of Sparse DPMM.